chuanfuyap/mini-ds-projects/README.md

-# mini-ds-projects
+# Mini Data Science Projects
-Collection of short data science projects
+This repository holds a collection of short data science projects completed by chuanfuyap.